-For those moving to Germany from EU/EEA member countries or Switzerland: there is no visa requirements for Germany.
+For those moving to Germany from EU/EEA member countries or Switzerland: there are no visa requirements for Germany.
 Those who intend on living and working in Germany will not need a work permit.
 Foreigners moving to Germany from Italy, France or anywhere in the EU must still register themselves with the local authorities after moving to Germany.

-For citizens of non-EU member countries – unless your country is exempt, you will need to apply for a Schengen visa at your nearest Luxembourg embassy allowing you to visit for up to 90 days.
+For citizens of non-EU member countries – unless your country is exempt, you will need to apply for a Schengen visa at your nearest German embassy allowing you to visit for up to 90 days.
 Countries which are exempt include USA, Canada, Australia, New Zealand etc. For a full list of exemptions, please check the embassy’s website.
 For citizens of non-EU member countries who are migrating to Germany – you will need to apply for a work and residency permit.

 Please check with the German immigration website for a full list of conditions and requirements.
 You will also need to register yourself with the local municipality within 3 days of immigrating to Germany.

 Property in Germany

 For most locals and expats moving to Germany from the UK, USA, Ireland, France and anywhere else, the price of property can be quite expensive, so, for this reason, most people choose to rent.
 We have included the average rental prices for properties in Berlin, Frankfurt and Munich, so you can start to calculate your cost of living in Germany.

 - Berlin: For a single person immigrating to Germany wishing to settle in Berlin, a one-bedroom apartment will cost between €700 – €1.200 per month in the centre of town.
 For those moving to Germany with family, a three-bedroom will cost around €1.300 – €2.500 per month.